poppingtonic/terminology-server/termserver/README.md

 # Infrastructural issues
 ## Database issues
  * The only supported database is PostgreSQL > version 9.3 ( we use materialized views )
- * PL/Python must be installed on the server
+ * PL/Python and PL/V8 must be installed on the server
  * The database user created for the terminology server must be a superuser - they will need to be able to add database extensions